Despite Super Bowl loss, local Bengals fans ‘can’t wait to see what comes next’

 Whether they were in the stands of SoFi Stadium in California or the comfort of their homes, area Bengals fans are disappointed in the team’s loss of Super Bowl LVI against the Los Angeles Rams, but upbeat and optimistic about its future.

-Numerous fans, including the Millards and Rachella Whitt, of Springfield, said the Bengals must strengthen their offensive line this offseason to give quarterback Joe Burrow more protection, especially after he was sacked 19 times this postseason, the most for any quarterback in the playoffs ever.
+Rachella Whitt of Springfield said the Bengals must strengthen their offensive line this offseason to give quarterback Joe Burrow more protection, especially after he was sacked 19 times this postseason, the most for any quarterback in the playoffs ever.

 “Joe Burrow ... does amazing things with no time, but if he had some time, he’d be really dangerous,” Whitt said and laughed.